-	Having a criminal record carries a social stigma, and people in a position of power often pass over otherwise qualified candidates for no reason other than they had a brush-in with the law.
-People who get a record seal are greatly increasing their prospects in nearly every area of their life.
+Having a criminal record carries a social stigma, and people in a position of power often pass over otherwise qualified candidates for no reason other than they had a brush with the law.
+People who get their record sealed are greatly increasing their prospects in nearly every area of their life.
 Once the record is sealed, the person can legally deny ever having a criminal case if asked about it under oath or during a job interview.

 Getting a record sealed can be extremely time-intensive and confusing, so people are advised to retain an attorney to take care of all the paperwork, legwork, and mailings.
 The entire process takes several months from beginning to end.
 One clerical mistake can set the person back weeks.